-Titans is the latest DC Comics TV show, this one based on the Teen Titans group, which includes Robin and a group of other young superheroes and sidekicks (in this instance Raven, Starfire and Beast Boy) teaming up to fight crime.
+The second season of the popular DC Comics TV show Titans is nearly here.
+Titans is based on the Teen Titans group, which includes Robin and a group of other young superheroes and sidekicks (in this instance Raven, Starfire and Beast Boy) teaming up to fight crime.

 When does Titans premiere?

-Titans launched in the US on Friday 12 October, where it premiered exclusively on the new DC Universe streaming platform, which costs $7.99 per month, and also includes a selection of classic DC TV shows and films along with digital comics and bonuses like store discounts and special giveaways.
+Titans season 2 will launch in the US on 6 September on the DC Universe streaming platform, which costs $7.99 per month, and also includes a selection of classic DC TV shows and films along with digital comics and bonuses like store discounts and special giveaways.

-You can't get DC Universe outside of the US, but don't worry: Netflix has picked up the global rights to Titans outside the US (and China) so as long as you have a Netflix subscription you can still watch it if you're not American.
-The only thing we don't know is when the show will air: Netflix lists it only as 'Coming Soon', so we're not sure when it will actually release outside of the US.
+You can't get DC Universe outside of the US, but don't worry: Netflix has the global rights to Titans outside the US (and China) so as long as you have a Netflix subscription you can still watch it if you're not American.
+The only thing we don't know is when the show will air.
+However, season 1 of Titans first dropped on Netflix UK in December, so we'll likely see season 2 come out around a similar time.

 If you're worried about waiting and want to be sure to watch the show immediately, but you're not in the US, check out our guide to accessing DC Universe from outside the US.

 The first season of Titans will include 13 episodes, each of which will release weekly on DC Universe, rather than the whole season arriving at once.

 The season 1 finale of Titans left us on a cliffhanger when Dick Grayson/Robin was shown to be completely under Trigon's control after putting him through a series of hallucinations.
 No doubt that the second season will pick up here, and we'll probably learn more about the backstory of Trigon.